microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_EyeGazeProvider.md

 - **HitInfo**, **HitPosition**, **HitNormal**, etc.:
 Information about the currently gazed at target.
-Again, if 'IsEyeGazeValid' is false, this will be based on the user's *head* gaze.
+Again, if `IsEyeGazeValid` is false, this will be based on the user's *head* gaze.

 ## Examples for using CoreServices.InputSystem.EyeGazeProvider